Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Interaction Energy Flows

 \item For $d \ge 3$: $ \eta^*= \mathcal U_{\mathbb S^{d-1}} $ and $ \HD_- E_K (\delta_p) = \{\delta_p \otimes \mathcal U_{R_d \mathbb S^{d-1}} \}, $ where\\ $ R_d \coloneqq \tfrac{1}{2} \,_2F_1(-\tfrac12, -\tfrac{d-1}{2}; \tfrac{d}{2}; 1) $ with the hypergeometric function $_2F_1$. \end{enumerate} \end{corollary}

 There is the following interesting link between the measures $\eta^*$ in dimensions $d=1,2,3$ which states that they follow by projecting the measure from the higher dimensional space to the lower dimensional one.
-The proof is given in Appendix \ref{proof:cor:proj}.